pmitros/school-committee/README.md

   course completion going from 59% to 91% for disadvantaged demographics)
-* Experience in education across a diverse range of cultures, including in China and Nigeria
+* Experience in education across a diverse range of cultures, including in teachinging in China, educational research projects in Nigeria, experimental education projects at MIT, and some experience with education in Mongolia, India, and refugee education in Jordan
 * Co-founder or key early employee at three new organizations, all of which crossed the $100 million mark
 * Ph.D from MIT, student of famous computer science educator Jerry